Observation of a cross-section enhancement near the $t\bar{t}$ production threshold in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Data and simulated event samples

 The sample is normalised to a cross-section of 6.43~pb\footnote{The value of the cross-section depends significantly on the chosen \mttbar integration range.} (including all decay channels), obtained from analytical calculations~\cite{Fuks:2021xje}.
 No uncertainty estimate is currently available for this value.
 This calculated cross-section is larger than the cross-section of 5.60~pb obtained directly from the MC simulation of this model that does not include contributions from $P$-wave and colour-octet states.
 A branching ratio of 10.82\% per lepton flavour is assumed in the normalisation to the calculated inclusive cross-section.

 To facilitate a direct comparison with the CMS analysis of Ref.~\cite{CMS-TOP-24-007}, an alternative \ttbar quasi-bound-state sample was simulated using the simplified model of Ref.~\cite{Fuks:2021xje,Maltoni:2024tul} with a pseudo-scalar resonance \toytoponium.
 The sample was produced in \MADGRAPH[3.5.5] with the \NNPDF[3.0nlo] PDF set.
-The \toytoponium mass is set to 343~\GeV, in line with the expectation that the mass of the \ttbar quasi-bound ground state is twice that of the top quark minus a binding energy of about 2~\GeV~\cite{Sumino:2010bv, Fuks:2021xje}.
-Its total width is set to 2.8~\GeV, i.e. roughly twice that predicted for the top quark~\cite{Fadin:1990wx}.
+The \toytoponium mass was set to 343~\GeV, in line with the expectation that the mass of the \ttbar quasi-bound ground state is twice that of the top quark minus a binding energy of about 2~\GeV~\cite{Sumino:2010bv, Fuks:2021xje}.
+Its total width was set to 2.8~\GeV, i.e. roughly twice that predicted for the top quark~\cite{Fadin:1990wx}.
+No kinematic requirements on \mttbar or $p^*$ were applied.
 The full production and decay into the four-body $WbWb$ final state was simulated.
-The PS and hadronisation are modelled with \PYTHIA[8.3].
+The PS and hadronisation were modelled with \PYTHIA[8.3].
 As in the nominal \toponium model, the sample cross-section is set to 6.43~pb.

 Recently, another MC model of quasi-bound-state formation near the production threshold has become available in \PYTHIA[8.316]~\cite{Sjostrand:2025qez}.
 It provides \nrQCD corrections close to threshold for both colour-singlet and -octet states, derived with the formalism developed in Ref.~\cite{Fadin:1990wx}.
 It does not, however, account for spin correlations between the top quark and antiquark, and it is not used in this paper.